Glossary

 Public hospital: A hospital controlled by a state or territory health authority.
 Public hospitals offer free diagnostic services, treatment, care and accommodation to all eligible patients.

-Is the second or subsequent live born infant of a multiple birth, whose mother is currently an admitted patient
+- if they are the second or subsequent live born infant of a multiple birth, whose mother is currently an admitted patient

-Is admitted to an intensive care facility in a hospital, being a facility approved by the Commonwealth Minister for the purpose of the provision of special care
+- are admitted to an intensive care facility in a hospital, being a facility approved by the Commonwealth Minister for the purpose of the provision of special care

 Registered nurses: Includes persons with at least a 3-year training certificate and nurses holding post graduate qualifications.
 Registered nurses must be registered with the national registration board.
 This is a comprehensive category and includes community mental health, general nurse, intellectual disability nurse, midwife (including pupil midwife), psychiatric nurse, senior nurse, charge nurse (now unit manager), supervisory nurse and nurse educator.
 This category also includes nurses engaged in administrative duties no matter what the extent of their engagement, for example, directors of nursing and assistant directors of nursing.
-METeOR identifier: 620091.
+METEOR identifier: 620091.

 Rehabilitation: Care in which the intent is to improve the functional status of a patient with an impairment, disability or handicap.

 Rehabilitation unit: A facility designed by the state/territory health authority and dedicated to providing post-acute rehabilitation.
-METeOR identifier: 620010.
+METEOR identifier: 620010.

 Removal date: Date on which a patient is removed from an elective surgery waiting list.